NikkaLuna/React_Memory_Game_Deployment_Ansible_Automation/README.md

   *Screenshot displaying the front-end interface of the application.*
 </div>

 ## Prerequisites

 - Ansible installed on your local machine.
-- NodeJS and npm installed on your local machine.
+- Node.js, npm, and React installed on your local machine.
+- A web server (e.g., Nginx, Apache) to serve the React application.

 ## Installation